exoclam/mastrangelo/README.md

 Analysis notebooks are under notebooks/.

 #### A note on the name:
 [Bobbi Mastrangelo](https://bobbimastrangelo.com/) is a Floridian artist whose medium is manhole covers.
-Here is a manhole cover art that reminds me of planetary architectures:
+Here is a manhole cover art that reminds me of planetary architectures ("When the People Care"):

 ![Screen Shot 2023-04-26 at 3 23 54 PM](https://user-images.githubusercontent.com/16911363/234681422-eb24bdf5-9cba-4752-a35f-8da9ffa07a6f.png)

+In particular, this sculpture makes me think of an alternate way that dynamical sculpting can imprint on a planetary system: changes in the period ratio between adjacent planets.
+That is, the spacing between orbits might change over time, rather than (or in addition to) the mutual inclinations and eccentricities.